 In between matches, we wandered around the stadium a little.
 We had access to the back room where the fighters got ready, and lest you think it’s some sort of fancy American-style locker room, this is how it really looks:

-Overall I really enjoyed the experience and it’s a great way to spend an evening if you want to soak up a little bit of the local culture!
+Overall I really enjoyed the experience and it’s a great way to spend an evening if you want to soak up a little bit of the local Thai culture and want a break from all that shopping and eating.

 This trip to Thailand was sponsored courtesy of Tourism Authority of Thailand and Thai Airways International.
 All views are my own.